 While anti-Western groups may WANT to make a point, what is their actual ABILITY to carry out an attack?
 The Indonesians have done a pretty good job at rounding up the JI terrorists responsible for the Bali bombings.
 Their alleged ring leader and spiritual guide is presently on trial... other leaders are arrested or dead.
 But who knows if the killing of OBL has inspired some nut job with half a bag of fertiliser to take action?
 Just be thankful that a terror attack is actually quite difficult to plan and execute (especially when the Indonesian police and Australia's AFP are on high alert).

 Which brings us back to Hilary's comments....
 Sorry, no-one's going to answer your question for you, it's up to you to assess your risk profile.

 The "reconsider your need to travel" warning has been in place for a while now, and in that time hundreds of thousands of Aussies have been to Bali and returned safely... but that was before OBL was killed.
-I know there's only a couple of weeks before you leave, but take that time to keep across developments, watch the news (follow our news and twitter feed at safety.worldnomads.com), but be prepared to make the last minute decision to cancel - even if it costs you money - you'll be happier with peace of mind, and Bali will always be there. almost 7 years ago
+I know there's only a couple of weeks before you leave, but take that time to keep across developments, watch the news (follow our news and twitter feed at safety.worldnomads.com), but be prepared to make the last minute decision to cancel - even if it costs you money - you'll be happier with peace of mind, and Bali will always be there. over 9 years ago